 Should you need assistance in setting up your LinkedIn profile, please contact me.
 I also welcome you to connect with me on LinkedIn.
 Follow my regular updates here on LinkedIn and Facebook.
 Please send me a LinkedIn message or find my contact details here.

-Having moved countries twice (from South Africa to China and then to Australia) and interstate in Australia (from Queensland to Western Australia) Chaleen Botha knows and understands the complexities of job hunting in Australia.
+Having moved countries twice (from South Africa to China and then to Australia) as well as interstate in Australia (from Queensland to Western Australia), Chaleen Botha knows and understands the complexities of job hunting in Australia.

 Since 2012 she has played a pivotal role in the development of LinkedIn profiles.
-These profiles assist her clients; whether they are job hunting or looking to establish their brands on LinkedIn; to get their message across, connecting with the right people, and to achieve their LinkedIn Objective.
+These profiles assist her clients, whether job hunting or looking to establish their brands on LinkedIn, to get their message across, connect with the right people, and achieve their LinkedIn objectives.